 Well, but again, you're equating bankruptcy with extinction.

-Uh look at airlines.
+Look at airlines.

-They're there are airlines flying today that are bankrupt.
+There are airlines flying today that are bankrupt.

 It doesn't mean you vanish from the face of the earth.

-It means you reorganize, you really seriously look at getting your act together.
+Means you reorganize, you really seriously look at getting your act together.

-There it depending on how the company chooses to reorganize, that may be one of the extremely difficult decisions they have to make.
+Depending on how the company chooses to reorganize, that may be one of the extremely difficult decisions they have to make.

-They can that's uh they could do that in a heartbeat.
+They can lose that in a heartbeat.

-They can do do away with tensions, and our pen our living goes down, and uh for the three, four hundred thousand, they they lose most of what they have.
+And our living goes down, and for the $300,000, $400,000, they lose most of what they have.

-I have a feeling, because I clearly I'm not without sympathy, because and and in fact, let me throw you some cred that you probably weren't expecting, because this is your life, and you know who else's life it is?
+And in fact, let me throw you some cred that you probably weren't expecting because this is your life, and you know who else's life it is?

 I bet that's something you know a lot about.

-And I somehow think, and it's weird because you're the guy who's worked for them, and and I'm not, I somehow, maybe I've got more faith in them than you do, uh, and maybe I'm naive too, but I think that they would try to do almost anything short of uh you know cutting all you guys lose.
+I somehow, maybe I've got more faith in them than you do, and maybe I'm naive too, but I think that they would try to do almost anything short of cutting all you guys loose.

 I'm hoping you're right.

-And I also I buy Ford products.
+And I also, I buy Ford products.

 Two things.

-Uh first of all, I'm the proud owner of an F-250.
+First of all, I'm the proud owner of an F-250.

 Love it, love it, love it.